Docklands Light Railway: Thamesmead extension

 Mooted throughout the 2010s, an extension across the River Thames to Thamesmead was first proposed in November 2019 as part of the Thamesmead and Abbey Wood OAPF (Opportunity Area Planning Framework).
-Technical and feasibility work began in late 2020, following adoption of the OAPF.
+Technical and feasibility work began in late 2020.
 Stations would be located at Beckton Riverside and Thamesmead.
+Public consultation into the extension began in 2024.
+Estimated to cost around £1bn, the extension could open in the "early 2030s".